-Because the gum is soft tissue in the mouth that is very vulnerable.
+Because the gum is the soft tissue in the mouth that is very vulnerable.
 Be more careful if you want to use a toothpick to clean teeth.

 2. Gum infections.

 If you include people who always clean between teeth with toothpicks every time they eat, over time this will damage the teeth and gums.
 If not treated promptly and handled properly, it can lead to the emergence of gum disease is much more severe.
-Like, gingivitis (gingivitis) and periodontis, conditions when gingivitis is left and becomes progressively worse.
+Like, gingivitis (gingivitis) and periodontitis, conditions when gingivitis is left and becomes progressively worse.